Most Expensive St. Petersburg Neighborhoods

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, St. Petersburg is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, St. Petersburg isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in St. Petersburg are a mix of both white- and blue-collar jobs.
 Overall, St. Petersburg is a city of sales and office workers, professionals and service providers.
 There are especially a lot of people living in St. Petersburg who work in office and administrative support (15.61%), sales jobs (12.26%) and management occupations (8.53%).

 Also of interest is that St. Petersburg has more people living here who work in computers and math than 95% of the places in the US.

-One of the nice things about St. Petersburg is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+St. Petersburg is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The per capita income in St. Petersburg in 2010 was $28,670, which is upper middle income relative to Florida and the nation.
 This equates to an annual income of $114,680 for a family of four.
 However, St. Petersburg contains both very wealthy and poor people as well.